k4lp/K4lp.github.io/SUB_AGENT_IMPLEMENTATION_PLAN.md

    - Verify section appears in prompt
    - Test with/without sub-agent results

+5. ✅ Add Excel context gating
+   - Update `attachmentsProvider` so the detailed Excel API reference and exploration guide emit only when `ExcelRuntimeStore.hasWorkbook()` is true
+   - Return a lightweight “no attachment detected” status otherwise
+   - Expose an `hasExcelAttachment` flag to the instruction composer so Excel-specific guidance is appended only when actionable

 **Deliverables:**
 - Context provider implemented
 - Main prompt includes external knowledge